masumsoft/express-cassandra/README.md

     + `created`, like uuid(), will be evaluated from cassandra using the `now()` function.
 - `key`: here is where you define the key of your table.
 As you can imagine, the first value of the array is the `partition key` and the others are the `clustering keys`.
 The `partition key` can be an array defining a `compound key`.
 Read more about keys on the <a href="http://www.datastax.com/documentation/cql/3.1/cql/cql_using/use_compound_keys_t.html" target="_blank">documentation</a>
 - `indexes` are the index of your table.
 It's always an array of field names.
 You can read more on the <a href="http://www.datastax.com/documentation/cql/3.1/cql/ddl/ddl_primary_index_c.html" target="_blank">documentation</a>
+- `custom_index` provides the ability to define custom indexes with cassandra.
+Cassandra upto version 2.1.x supports only one custom index per table.

 When you instantiate a model, every field you defined in schema is automatically a property of your instances.
 So, you can write: